Automattic/sensei/readme.txt

 - Fix Sensei admin notice styles
 - Missing email page template link on the editor
 - Removed unused calls to SenseiLMS.com for the old extensions page

-### 4.13.1 - 2023-04-19
-#### Changed
-- Disable the "welcome" and "no progress" emails by default
-- Update MailPoet link to point to Lists
-- Improve plugin loading performance using pre-built class map

-#### Fixed
-- Astra not loading the Courses page content
-- Fix auto grading not working and additionally throwing error for fill gap questions
-- Fix patterns wizard preview style
-- Fix the home email notification settings link
-- Make the email post type private
-- Remove fallback to legacy options
-- Fix showing warning from module when admin email does not match any existing user and it has no author